-In Spain, you can choose between living in a hostel, a pension (€25-€30 a night), or a shared apartment.
-The monthly cost for a shared apartment ranges from €250-€550 per month, depending on the area you choose and how many roommates you want to share with.
+In Spain, you can choose between living in a hostel, a pension (€25 to €30 a night), or a shared apartment.
+The monthly cost for a shared apartment ranges from €250 to €750 per month, depending on the area you choose and how many roommates you want to share with.

-Spain offers a great variety of fresh, flavourful foods at very reasonable prices.
-Most breakfasts are around €3, which covers coffee, toast, and a juice.
-Lunch is a three-course meal which includes a salad, the main plate, and a dessert or coffee, for €8-15, depending on the type of restaurant you choose.
+Spain offers a great variety of fresh, flavorful foods at very reasonable prices.
+Most breakfasts are around €3, which covers coffee, toast, and juice.
+Lunch is a three-course meal which includes a salad, the main plate, and a dessert or coffee, for €8 to €15, depending on the type of restaurant you choose.

-Beer and wine are often cheaper than buying bottled water between €1.25-3.
+Beer and wine are often cheaper than buying bottled water, between €1.25 to €3.
 As the drinking water is perfectly safe in Spain, drink tap water and spend your euros on beer and wine instead!

 There are also many local markets to buy fresh produce, meats, cheeses, and breads that can keep your cost of food very low.
-Many places take debit or credit but it is more customary to pay cash for transactions that are under €20-30.
+Many places take debit or credit, but it is more customary to pay cash for transactions that are under €20 to €30.

-Dinner is a light meal or tapas which are always €2-€5 a plate.
-Altogether, food cost ranges from €15-€20 per day (breakfast, lunch, and dinner), but it all depends on how much you like to eat and, where you like to eat.
-Unlike in North America, tipping is not customary but it is appreciated.
+Dinner is a light meal or tapas, which are always €2 to €5 a plate.
+Altogether, food cost ranges from €15 to €20 per day (breakfast, lunch, and dinner), but it all depends on how much you like to eat and, where you like to eat.
+Unlike in North America, tipping is not customary, but it is appreciated.

 Obtain a local SIM card or prepaid phone card, which are very inexpensive, so you can use data for maps and Wi-Fi calling.
-Most cafes and shops have free Wi-Fi available (which is pronounced “wee-fee” in Spain), you just have to ask.
+Most cafés and shops have free Wi-Fi available (which is pronounced “wee-fee” in Spain), you just have to ask.